alishahid74/SymbolicHunter/README.md

 SymbolicHunter - Finding vulnerabilities before the bad guys do.

 Author.
-Rachel soubier and Shahid Ali
+Rachel Soubier and Shahid Ali

 Version.
 1.0.0